 Playing to his tunes, I have chosen to underplay his mind-blowing miracles so that you don’t get distracted from the core theme of his life – the activation and enablement of your spiritual transformation.
 He used every power he had in that service but depending on the angle of view, you either saw the ordinary man or the extraordinary mahaguru.

-The Mahaguru’s supernature was not limited by his destiny, but he chose to limit his destiny to express his supernature.
-His limitlessness is still felt at his sthans across the country and at his samadhi in Najafgarh.
+The mahaguru’s supernature was not limited by his destiny, but he chose to limit his destiny to express his supernature.
+His limitlessness is still felt at his sthans across the world and at his samadhi in Najafgarh.

 The invisible man is still a visible force!